rosscdh/challenge/README.md

-make run                            # run the setup locally open http://localhost:1313 make deploy                         # deploy to the configured s3 bucket and flush cdn make validate-images                # validate all the images in use
+make run                            # run the setup locally open http://localhost:1313 make deploy                         # deploy to the configured s3 bucket and flush cdn make validate-images                # validate all the images in use make run-prod                       # run the production image with caddy
 ```

 ## Notes